yoosufcancode/dm-bypass/selected_features.md

 - **Description**: Fouls labeled tactical or stopping attack
 - **StatBomb Columns**: `foul_committed.type.name`, `foul_committed.card.name`
 - **Aggregation**: count rows
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected: All values are zero per match, which is impossible. **Root Cause**: Code checks for `foul_committed.type.name` values `["Tactical", "Professional Foul"]`, but StatsBomb may use different terminology or these specific type names may not exist in the dataset.
+Need to verify actual values in `foul_committed.type.name` column.

 ## Set Pieces